Heat pump air conditioners (also known as refrigerant air conditioners) can become sluggish over time.

 In general, although you can try the above two solutions yourself, water and electricity aren't a friendly combination and troubleshooting is best left to specialists.
 The best option is to call a licensed technician to diagnose the cause, whether it's refrigerant leakage, malfunctioning parts or it's simply time to replace your air conditioner.

-Of all those reasons, there are two you can fix yourself – cleaning the filters, or cleaning the evaporator coils in the indoor unit as described earlier.
+Of all those reasons, there are two you can fix yourself – cleaning the filters, and cleaning the evaporator coils in the indoor unit as described earlier.

-If your power bill has spiked and you're not sure why, the first step is to do an energy audit to try to find the culprit.
+If your power bill has spiked and you're not sure why, do an energy audit to try to find the culprit.
 An air conditioner that's not working properly will increase your running costs because it has to work extra hard to keep your room cool.
-There are also plenty of ways to make your air conditioner more energy efficient.

 Your best bet to minimise costs is to clean the filters and carry out any other maintenance as instructed in your air conditioner manual